 Teens and Guns

-- Suicide is the second leading cause of death among children and young adults ages 10 to 24 in Kentucky and the U.S. Firearms are associated with over half of Kentucky’s childhood suicides.
+- Suicide is the second leading cause of death among children and young adults ages 10 to 24 in Kentucky, and firearms are associated with over half of Kentucky’s childhood suicides.

 Gun Safety Guidelines for Teens